 The most romantic places in the UK

-Catbells Lakeland Walk in the Lake District is the most romantic place in the UK to propose according to a new study.
+Catbells Lakeland Walk in the Lake District is the most romantic of locations in the UK to stargaze according to a new study.

-With over 100 campsites in the area, the region is one of the most popular stargazing spots in the UK and could be the perfect backdrop for loved-up couples to spend some time
+With over 100 campsites the Lakes hold the most popular stargazing spots in the UK and could be the perfect backdrop for loved-up couples.

-Leading Motorhome and campervan rental platform, Camptoo, have also studied the amount of peak star visibility hours as well as estimated sunsets for each destination.
+Campervan rental platform, Camptoo, have studied the amount of peak star visibility hours and estimated sunsets for each destination.
 Here’s the full list of Camptoo’s most romantic spots for couples to check out on Valentine’s Day, or any other time of year.

 Catbells Lakeland Walk – Lake District

-The Catbells walk is rated as the most popular walk for loved-up couples on TripAdvisor, and with over 100 campsites in the area available to pitch up with your Camptoo campervan, it is a major attraction ahead of Valentine’s Day.
-The route offers beautiful views of the adjacent Derwentwater Lake and that could be the place to be when the sun sets at 17:09 on the most romantic day of the year.
+The Catbells walk is rated as the most popular walk for loved-up couples on TripAdvisor.
+With over 100 campsites in the area available to pitch up with your Camptoo campervan, it’s a major attraction ahead of Valentine’s Day.
+The route offers beautiful views of the adjacent Derwentwater Lake.
+This could be the place to be when the sun sets at 17:09 on the most romantic day of the year.

-If that’s not enough, a spot of star-gazing between 18:38-19:19 could further add to the romantic mood or even get down on one knee.
+Alternatively, star-gazing between 18:38-19:19 can add to your romantic mood or even get you down on one knee.

 South Stack Lighthouse – Llanddwyn Island

 Situated on the Llanddwyn Island on the west coast of Wales, South Stack Lighthouse is another popular location for couples.
-Standing a wonderfully picturesque figure against the vast Irish sea, it could be the perfect place to be at 17:27 on February 14 when the sun sets on a wonderful view.
-With 20 campsites nearby and 80 minutes of peak star-gazing hours throughout the day, you’ll never have to stray too far from one of the UK’s most romantic spots.
+A picturesque figure against the vast Irish sea, it could be the perfect place to be at 17:27.
+The sun will set on this wonderful view.
+There are 20 campsites nearby and 80 minutes of peak star-gazing hours throughout the day.
+You’ll never have to stray too far from one of the UK’s most romantic spots.

 The Cobb – Lyme Regis

-Next on the list, we come to The Cobb, Dorset.
-With well over 1,000 reviews, The Cobb is a highly-rated and popular destination for couples with some of the most romantic beach walks the UK has to offer.
-Being part of the well-renowned Jurassic Coastline, couples could spend hours exploring the scenic views of Cobb Beach.
+The Cobb, Dorset has over 1,000 reviews, is highly-rated and a popular destination for couples.
+With some of the most romantic beach walks the UK has to offer.
+Being part of the well-renowned Jurassic Coastline, couples can spend hours exploring the scenic views of Cobb Beach.
 Peak stargazing hours this Valentine’s Day are between 05:35 – 06:13 and 18:39 – 19:17 with sunset at 17:27.

 Rothiemurchus – Cairngorms

-Located in the heart of Scotland’s largest and wonderfully preserved national park, Cairngorms, Rothiemurchus is truly one of the most unique places to visit in the UK.
+Located in Scotland’s largest and wonderfully preserved national park, Cairngorms, Rothiemurchus is one of the UK’s most unique places.
 One of the many attractions is a 13th-century island castle, which is still standing strong in the middle of Loch an Eilean.
 Rothiemurchus also boasts the most time for stargazing, with 89 peak minutes available to witness the astronomical beauty on Valentine’s Day between the hours of 05:35-06:13 and 18:39-19:17.
-For those who find sunsets more romantic – especially for a proposal – a spot by the lake at 17:13 could be the most picturesque moment of the day.
+For those who find sunsets more romantic, a spot by the lake at 17:13 could be the most picturesque moment of the day.

 Palladian Bridge – Bath

 Sticking with the theme of striking historical architecture, next we come to Palladian Bridge in Bath.
-The bridge, built in the 18th century, is positioned within Prior Park and owned by the National Trust, meaning its natural beauty will be preserved.
-Well over 800 TripAdvisor reviews mean this is certainly not a landmark to be missed, and with the stunning scenic environment surrounding, Palladian Bridge provides an excellent option for any couples looking for a getaway this Valentine’s Day.
-If you’re looking to view the bridge under the stars, it is best to go early (05:32 – 06:11) or plan an evening trip (18:36 – 19:15).
+The 18th century bridge is positioned within Prior Park so its natural beauty will be preserved.
+Well over 800 TripAdvisor reviews mean this is certainly not a landmark to be missed.
+With the stunning scenic environment surrounding, Palladian Bridge provides an excellent option for a getaway.
+If you’re looking to view the bridge under the stars, go early at (05:32 – 06:11) or plan an evening trip (18:36 – 19:15).

 Bracklinn Falls – Loch Lomond